CodeGiorgino/reb/README.md

 ## Configuration
 Before using REB, you need to execute `install.sh` to begin the installation

+> Run the installation script with the `--debug` flag to include debug info

 To create a local configuration you just need to cd into your project folder and initialise it with `reb init <language>`.
 Now you can edit your model in `.reb/config.json`
 ```